auremoser/mozsci/log/worklog.md

 * added mozsprint details to gsoc stuffs
 * updated newsletter [stuffs for may](https://public.etherpad-mozilla.org/p/sciencelab-week-in-review-monthly-highlights#lineNumber=1204)
 * global sprint [gsoc stuff](https://github.com/mozilla/global-sprint/issues/89#event-1086172171)
+* reached out to Pearl about Air Mozilla Support for June Community Call
+* meeting with chris about chchchchanges
+* made stats list for steph for our mailing lists

 TO DOS